Shawn-McSorley/Shawn-McSorley.github.io/_posts/2025-03-11-software-phase-locked-loops.md.md

 $$V(t)=A\cos(2\pi f t +\alpha(t))+\bar{A}(t).$$

 Additive noise is often associated with electronic noise.
-I won't limit this generalisation to additive white Gaussian noise, but, more often than not, most additive noise sources I work with are white (i.e. shot noise on a photodetector).
+I won't limit this generalisation to additive white Gaussian noise, but, more often than not, most additive noise sources I work with are white (e.g. shot noise on a photodetector).

 Secondly, there's phase noise.
 I think of this as random variations in the phase delay of, or arrival time of, our signal.
 There are a great deal of phase noise sources.
 I recommend taking a quick read of Enrico's Chart for Phase Noise and Two-Sample Variances [2].
 We can accommodate for phase noise fluctuations, $\bar{\epsilon}(t)$, in our voltage model as,